MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 Create the ExpressRoute virtual network gateway and the VPN virtual network gateway in the same VNet.
 This means that they should share the same subnet named *GatewaySubnet*.

-If the VNet already includes a subnet named *GatewaySubnet*, ensure that it has a /27 or larger address space, so that you can add both an ExpressRote gateway, and a VPN gateway, for [higher availability][hybrid-ha].
+If the VNet already includes a subnet named *GatewaySubnet*, ensure that it has a /27 or larger address space, so that you can add both an ExpressRoute gateway, and a VPN gateway, for [higher availability][hybrid-ha].

 ### VNet peering